imminentgloom/form_without_matter/README.md

 *form!matter strives to be entropically inclusive.*

+- 2.0.1: Patterns can also store rec, mute and loop state.
+Added params to load an initial pattern and control what is loaded with each pattern.
+Pattern bank is displayed when select is held.
 - 2.0: Rewrite, added modules for sanity.
 Pattern management on grid, patterns are persistent, edit note/vel/dur.
 Probably breaks patterns from earlier versions.

 *Note: Best installed from the project manager in maiden, change folder name to "form!matter" if using ;install...*